_targets.R

 tar_load_globals()

-dataset <- simulate_data(100)
+<- simulate_data(100)

-analyze_data(dataset)
+dataset analyze_data(dataset)

-seed = TRUE
+},seed = TRUE

-If you successfully reproduce the bug without using targets, then the problem becomes much smaller and much easier to solve.
-At that point, you can completely exclude targets from the rest of the debugging process.
+, then the problem becomes much smaller and much easier to solve.
+At that point, you can completely exclude targets

 4.7 Pause the pipeline with browser()